 I was introduced to the class and assigned a seat next to a kid named Ed who was wearing a red pullover corduroy shirt with leather strings at the throat that was about a hundred times cooler than the dress shirts and clip-on ties I had been wearing for the last seven years.

 He immediately befriended me, at least partly out of pity I suspect, and I immediately befriended him out of desperation, in search of a lifeline.
 Something was very different here.
 I couldn't quite put my finger on it yet and I needed a guide.

-In whispered conversations between having our books assigned to us and being reminded that we would be killed -- or at least excommunicated -- if we lost or damaged a book (that wasn't different), Ed told me that eighth graders could get away with not wearing a tie.
+In whispered conversations between having our books assigned to us and being reminded that we would be killed -- or at least excommunicated by the Catholic Church -- if we lost or damaged a book (that wasn't different), Ed told me that eighth-graders could get away with not wearing a tie.
 It was not technically legal but an unspoken decriminalization policy was in effect.

 I removed my tie when the nun wasn't looking and slipped it into my desk.

 Sorry, S'ter, I can't remember your name.
 (At the time, deliberately slurring your words and saying yes'ter or no'ster -- instead of yes sister or no sister -- was a weapon we yielded mercilessly in the endless psychological warfare we fought with the nuns.
 It made 'em nuts.)
 However, you have my thanks.
 While, at the time, I was too stupid to appreciate it, you taught me how to appear smarter than I actually am.

 As it turned out, there were two things going on that were the reason for the something different going on here feeling mentioned above.
 This was the "smart" eighth grade.
 These kids were the ones that got better grades and who were taught at a higher level than the kids next door, whose grades ranged from average to um, problematic.